Sunday, May 31, 2009

 Why some SOA implementations failed?

 SOA Governance is probably the most talked and most delicate topics in SOA nowadays.
 About 5 to 6 years ago, many organizations approached SOA as implementing a web service.
 There was no attention to SOA Governance.
-This may be explained differently, but the situation reminds me of a practice of the some IT managers – just get it to work and take a look at the design later.
-As we all know, any temporal fix becomes a permanent solution with consequences dealt with later and at higher cost.
+This may be explained differently, but the situation reminds me of a practice of some IT managers – just get it to work and take a look at the design later.
+As we all know, any temporal fix becomes a permanent solution with consequences dealt with later at higher cost.

 In one of the my consulting jobs, the organization thought that SOA was a new integration technology that will magically integrate all their existing assets.
 One of the managers asked me to start looking at the code to perform this funny integration.
 When I told him what SOA meant, he got a chock of his life.
 Without going into details, many organizations built hundreds of services/components and run into scalability, performance, manageability and integration problems.